 - Know your child’s strengths and focus on them

 - Direct your child to play to their strengths

 - Help your child see themselves as unique and with gifts they can bring to the world

 - Shift your perspective

-- Find ways to connect to your child and have a positive perception of him/her.
+- Find ways to connect with your child and have a positive perception of him/her.
 I discuss this in detail in the FREE download: Help Your Child Thrive With ADHD (accessed on the ADHD tab on this site).
 Doing these 3 things really made the difference for me and I’d love to share them here with you.
 Let me know what you think!

 “Telling a child that ADHD is a medical disorder sets up a profound barrier to treating the symptoms and helping your child heal.”
 Lara Honos-Webb PH.D.
 Page 9.

 The 5 Gifts Of ADHD by Lara Honos-Webb, PH.D.

 The Gift Of Creativity (Page 89)

 The author writes that just as fire needs oxygen to shine and burn, creativity needs spaciness, distractibility, and impulsiveness.
 Reading those 3 words brought a smile to my face!
 They describe my son perfectly and I’ll guess that you might have felt similarly?
 What a gift.
 To be distracted enough to imagine and fuel creativity.
 To be able to dream and create.
 Sure, it does need to be channeled and it’s all good provided it doesn’t happen in a math class!
 But seriously, these kids are so creative and able to see the big picture, it’s amazing!

 The Gift Of Ecological Consciousness (Page 107)